 The last downside is that these pots are mostly handmade.
 This does raise their cost.

-If you're looking for suggestions of terracotta pots, this purchase (Affiliate Link from Amazon)
+TIP: If you’re looking for suggestions of terracotta pots, this purchase (Affiliate Link from Amazon) is excellent.

 I suggest drilling a few holes in the side, just to make the pots more rustic-looking.
 Yet, for terracotta, you don’t need to do so since they are more breathable.
 In this bundle, you get 6 medium-sized pots (5 inch).